CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Before-You-Install.md

 The **scale cluster** deployment supports large networks and allows you to adjust NetQ's network monitoring capacity by adding additional nodes to your cluster as your network expands.
 For example, you can deploy a three-node scale cluster that accommodates up to 1,000 switches.
 When you add switches to your network, the extensible framework allows you to add additional nodes to support a greater number of switches.
 NVIDIA recommends this option for networks comprising 100 or more switches with 100 or more interfaces per switch.

 In both cluster deployments, the majority of nodes must be operational for NetQ to function.
 For example, a three-node cluster can tolerate a one-node failure, but not a two-node failure.
-Similarly, a 5-node cluster can tolerate a two-node failure, but not a three-node failure.
+Similarly, a five-node cluster can tolerate a two-node failure, but not a three-node failure.
 If the majority of failed nodes are Kubernetes control plane nodes, NetQ will no longer function.
 For more information, refer to the {{<exlink url="https://etcd.io/docs/v3.3/faq/" text="etcd documentation">}}.

 {{%notice note%}}